Chart Color Schemes

 Banks is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the estimated population of Banks as of Nov 2025 is around 5,013.
-This reflects a decrease of 87 people since the 2021 Census, which reported a population of 5,100.
-The change is inferred from the resident population of 5,008 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional three validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,228 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-While Banks experienced a 1.7% decline since census, the SA3 area achieved 0.2% growth, highlighting divergent population trends.
-Population growth for the area was primarily driven by natural growth that contributed approximately 82.0% of overall population gains during recent periods.
+The population of the Banks statistical area (Lv2) was estimated at around 5,013 as of November 2025, based on analysis of ABS population updates and new addresses validated by AreaSearch.
+This figure reflects a decrease of 87 people since the 2021 Census, which reported a population of 5,100.
+The estimated resident population of 5,008, as calculated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional three validated new addresses since the Census date, indicates this decrease.
+This population level equates to a density ratio of 2,228 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+While the Banks (SA2) experienced a 1.7% decline in population since the census, the SA3 area achieved 0.1% growth, highlighting divergent population trends within the broader area.
+Natural growth contributed approximately 82.0% of overall population gains during recent periods for the Banks (SA2).

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, age group growth rates from the ACT Government's SA2 area projections, with 2022 as a base, are adopted.
-Considering the projected demographic shifts, over this period, projections indicate a decline in overall population, with the area's population expected to contract by 265 persons by 2041 according to this methodology.
-However, growth across specific age cohorts is anticipated, led by the 65 to 74 age group, which is projected to grow by 72 people.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections, also based on 2022, are adopted.
+According to these projections, over the period considered, the Banks (SA2) population is expected to contract by 265 persons by 2041.
+However, specific age cohorts are anticipated to grow, with the 65 to 74 age group projected to increase by 72 people.

 Frequently Asked Questions - Population